Q: "WHERE CAN I FIND THE ELECTIONS CALENDAR?"

 A. You must be a registered voter in order to vote in the general or primary elections.
 To register, you must be a United States citizen, be 18 years old by the date of the election, live at your present address for at least 30 days before an election, and not claim the right to vote elsewhere.
-You may not register or vote if you have been convicted of a felony and; you are currently incarcerated; or you are under parole supervision .
+You may not register or vote if you are in prison for a felony conviction.
 Am I registered to vote?

 Q. “WHERE CAN I GET A MAIL-IN REGISTRATION APPLICATION?”

 A. If you would like to download a voter registration form, click here.
 You may pick one up at your local post office, public library or motor vehicle office.
 You may also call the BOE at (845) 807-0400 and ask to have an application sent to you.

 A. Yes.
 Many public agencies are now providing voter registration forms and assistance.
 You can also register at the Board of Elections Office at 100 North Street , 1st floor, Monticello, NY 12701.

 Q. “DO I HAVE TO REGISTER EVERY YEAR?”